 The first version of the extension even had a bug that submitted all activities from private/incognito mode web browsing to Microsoft.
 (Sorry about that; fixed in version 1.0.2.)
 Yet no one even raised the topic of privacy or the massive data collection that Microsoft do through Windows Timeline.

 Windows Timeline works by sending all your activities to Microsoft, and then have Windows fetch a list of all activities you’ve done on your local computer down from Microsoft’s servers.
 The data is associated with you personally though your Microsoft Account.

 Microsoft stores collected activity data forever, as I discussed in more details only .
 However, Windows Timeline only shows you the activities for the last month; meaning they also should have been automatically deleted when they’re no longer needed.

-I’m really over Windows Timeline as it’s clearly a mass data collection tool that we the end-users don’t know the eventual consequences of using.
-I find Windows Timeline useful enough to help develop an extension to make it work with non-Microsoft browsers, yet I strongly disagree with Microsoft’s data retention and data protection policies around the feature (and Windows 10 in general).
+I’m over Windows Timeline as its clearly a mass data collection tool that the end-users don’t know the eventual consequences of using.
+I find Windows Timeline useful enough to have help develop an extension to make it work with non-Microsoft browsers.
+Yet, I strongly disagree with Microsoft’s data retention and data protection policies around the feature (and Windows 10 in general).